IBMIntegration/aspera-academy/aspera-client-lab.md

 	![](images/image62.jpg)

-4. Click on Connect and initiate a transfer.
+4. Click on Connect.
+Delete the file if it exists in destination.
+Initiate a transfer.
 Take note of how long it takes to transfer.

 	![](images/image63.jpg)